ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% highlight java %}
 private void launchPresenceSDK() {
   PresenceSDK.getPresenceSDK(getApplicationContext()).start(this,
-    R.id.presenceSDK /*the id of the framelayout defined in activity layout where you want to load PreseneSDK UI fragment */ , new TMLoginListener() {
+    R.id.presenceSDK /*the id of the framelayout defined in activity layout where you want to load PresenceSDK UI fragment */ , new TMLoginListener() {
         @Override
         public void onLoginSuccessful(TMLoginApi.BackendName backendName, String accessToken) {